cfloersch/jarsigner-maven-plugin/README.md

 The above example illustrates dynamically loading the Sun PKCS11 provider and supplying it with needed configuration information.
 It also shows us specifying the PKCS11 keystore type along with an optional, and probably unnecessary provider name.

+This differs from the standard jarsigner in that the keyword `NONE` is not necessary.
+The absence of the path parameter is sufficient to indicate no underlying file is needed for this keystore impl.

 For more information please see the [JDK PKCS11 Docs](https://docs.oracle.com/javase/8/docs/technotes/guides/security/p11guide.html)